cubee-cb/ncr-pakify/wiki/Setup.md

     - `1-2a_pacifism` - for a Pacifism alternate.
 Note the `a` used here is to make it the *first* alternate; thus taking priority.
     - `1-2b_goldRush` - for a Gold Rush alternate that will be used as long as Pacifism isn't enabled.
 - Find the `Content/levels` folder in your Ninja Cat Remewstered install. (or wherever you want the output `.ncl` files to go)
-- Running `pakify.py /path/to/Content/levels` should produce `<pak>.ncl` files in the game's directory.
+- Running `pakify` should produce `<pak>.ncl` files in the game's directory.

-  - You can also specify which packs to build after the path. e.g. `pakify.py /path/to/Content/levels outset sequel` would build only the packs `outset` and `sequel`.
-- Finally, if you have made a new pack, add your pack's filename to the `packs.json` file so the game knows to load it.
+Finally, if you have made a new pack, add your pack's filename to the `packs.json` file so the game knows to load it.

 ## Developer Tools
 To access the in-game Dev Menu, open the System Menu and go to `Options` > `Technical` > `Dev Menu`.